top of page

 If you're trying to figure out how many calories you should actually eat — not just estimate — the key is understanding how TDEE fits into your overall energy balance.

-This guide is part of the broader HealthQuest learning system, where articles, tools, and structured courses work together to help you understand and apply health skills step by step.
-You can explore how the full system works on the 👉 HealthQuest learning hub.
+This guide is part of the broader HealthQuest learning system, where articles, tools, starter kits, and courses work together to help you build practical health skills step by step.
+You can explore the full HealthQuest learning ecosystem on the HealthQuest learning hub.

-🔹 What Is TDEE?
+What Is TDEE?

 TDEE stands for Total Daily Energy Expenditure — the total number of calories your body burns in a full day.